TIN for Sole Proprietorship – How Tax Identification Numbers can protect personal identity online

 Tax Identification Number (TIN) Protect Professional Identity Online for 1099 submissions

-This section probably belongs in the intermediate to advanced part of our programs, but considering the importance of protecting your identity online, we recommend to all writers, bloggers, affiliates, marketers, social media specialists and publishers that they should establish a tax identity number with the United States IRS (sometimes referred to as a TIN, Tax ID Number, or EIN -> Employer Identification Number) as one step in identity protection if they expect to receive 1099 from advertising or affiliate networks.
+Considering the importance of protecting your identity online, we recommend to all writers, bloggers, affiliates, marketers, social media specialists and publishers that they should establish a tax identity number with the United States IRS (sometimes referred to as a TIN, Tax ID Number, or EIN -> Employer Identification Number) as one step in identity protection if they expect to receive 1099 from advertising or affiliate networks.

 When you start up your own business online, there are two basic ways to establish your company: